 Made using an all vegan product that even your non-vegan friends will ask for seconds.
 We have tried other nutritional yeasts and this brand by far is our favorite.
 Noochy Licious is a non-fortified nutritional yeast meaning they do not have any additives added.
 Just a delicious nutty flavor to help you create some amazing vegan cheese sauces.

-For this recipe, I have used both red potatoes and russet potatoes and both worked out great, so I would suggest to use the ones that you have on hand.
+For this recipe, I have used both red potatoes and russet potatoes.
+If you do not have those on hand, any type of potato will work.

 As a mom, I love when my boys request foods that are healthier for them and this is one that I get requests from them more than once a week.

 - 2 Cups of Potatoes or 3 small potatoes, peeled and diced

 - 1 Cup of Carrots or 2 medium carrots, peeled and diced